gemy21ce/thumbs-generator/README.md

 http://localhost/thumbs/thumb.php?src=http://localhost/media/flowing_rock.jpg&width=100&height=100&format=jpg&crop=1

-If you are willing to generate a thumb for remote image not hosted on the same media server, in this case the lib will generate thumbs on the server to cache the required size, hence you should required to add 'id' parameter to the request this is which the lib will create a new dir for new cached image.
+id parameter is used to set wich location should the lib save the generated thumbs. this id is compined with the config: BASE_URL define ('BASE_URL','C:\xampp\htdocs\img_uploads');

+if it's on the same server you should provide the location of the images you're loading from.